-While an increased number of cruises head north in the fall as the changing of the seasons turns the area into a gorgeous variety of color, members of the CCNE alliance anticipate major growth in the next decade.
+While an increased number of cruises head north in the fall as the changing of the seasons turns the area into a gorgeous variety of colors, members of the CCNE alliance anticipate major growth in the next decade.
 “By 2026,” reports Michael Vanderbeeke, deputy director of business development for the port of Boston, “the region will be a premiere, year-round destination.”

 3. It’s becoming easier to access.

-4. They really, really want to make you happy.
+4. They want to make you happy.

-Realizing that customer satisfaction is key, the CCNE is planning to mount a major survey aimed at helping them understand who their existing and potential clients are.
+Realizing that customer satisfaction is key, the CCNE plans to mount a major survey aimed at helping them understand who their existing and potential clients are.
 This will also involve working with the various cruise lines to cater port-based activities to the specific type of cruiser a given line caters to.
 “Each cruise line is always trying to differentiate itself and make the destination better for their guests,” Vanderbeeke explained.

 5. They’re putting their money where their mouths are.

 Along with the customer satisfaction survey, the ports also want to improve.
 The region will spend upwards of $656 million.
 This comes even as the citizens of Bar Harbor, Maine, agreed to a zoning change that will allow for an old ferry terminal to be transformed into a new cruise dock.